call4paperz/call4paperz/README.md

 ### Running the application

-Now that all setup steps are done, you only need to run the command below to get the application running:
+Now that all setup steps are done, you only need to run the command below to get the app running:

 ```
 $ docker-compose up